-The OCDS validator can provide an automated pass/fail check on whether data is valid at 3 ☆ level.
+The OCDS Data Review Tool can provide an automated pass/fail check on whether data is structurally correct.

-The OCDS validator provides feedback that can be used to make an initial judgement on conformance.
-A full judgement requires expert input.
+The OCDS Data Review Tool provides feedback that can be used to make an initial judgment on conformance.
+A full judgment involves expert input.

-- Completeness involves checking which sections and building blocks of OCDS are being used.
-For example, are you publishing information from every contracting stage, or are you only providing tender or award data; and are you providing detailed identifiers for organisations, or just names.
+Completeness involves checking which sections and building blocks of OCDS are being used.
+For example, are you publishing information from every contracting stage, or are you only providing tender or award data; and are you providing detailed identifiers for organizations, or just names.